vladpalos/PrimaLuce/README.md

  2. Run `./go.sh`

 ## Physical devices
- You can also run this on a physical device.
-In order to do that you must connect the device to adb.
+ In order to run this on a physical device you must connect the device to adb.
 This was tested on a GalaxyS GT-I9000 device.

 ## Enjoy